Tythos/hosting/README.md

 - [ ] We've exposed basic logging metrics in a prometheus format, but these should be aggregated and exposed for management/monitoring

+      - [x] Prometheus for metrics collection

+      - [x] Loki for aggregation and storage

+      - [x] Promtail for log collection

+      - [ ] Grafana for dashboarding

 - [x] Once TLS is implemented we need to "lock down" all other endpoints and put the dashboard behind a login

 - [ ] Migrate to OpenTofu?